Bennie Creek Trail For Dirt Biking

 The western half of this trail was previously named the Bennie Creek Cutoff before it was combined with the eastern half.
 The entire length is now called Bennie Creek.

-Overall, Bennie Creek Trail is the 36th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Overall, Bennie Creek Trail is the 27th most popular dirt bike trail of all 65 dirt biking rides in Utah.
+Several of the better dirt bike trails are nearby Bennie Creek Trail including American Fork Canyon and Fifth Water Trail.